MCMatters/laravel-route-commands/README.md

 Available commands:

 * `php artisan route:check` — checks all routes for existing the methods in controller and unique route names.
+* `php artisan route:export` — export all routes to json or xml file.